 |Management Pane||Coordinates all other functions, often categorized as core||High||Network-wide||High|

 5G networks are chiefly divided into two groups, that is, the core and the edge.
 The core consists of critical components or those components with significant control over the network than the edge components.
-Core components have much data about the network and include activities such as switching and routing functions on base stations.
+Core components have much data about the network and include switching and routing functions on base stations.
 Because the core has functions that overlay and control the entire network, it would be a catastrophe if the network is compromised.
 The impact on the whole network would be extremely high.
 Network as the whole ceases to operate without these functions.
-For such reasons, 5G networks in the UK will have relatively more cores than the previous telecommunication generations, but with the exact number and location depends on the purview of the operators.
+For such reasons, 5G networks in the UK will have relatively more cores than the previous telecommunication generations, but the exact number and location depend on the operators’ purview.

 Edge functions, however, are located at the periphery of the network.
-Although the definition of core and edge is not a precise science, this article describes edge components as those found within the access layer of the network, a definition derived from the National Computer Security Center.
+Although the definition of core and edge is not a precise science, this article describes edge components as those found within the network’s access layer, a definition derived from the National Computer Security Center.
 This part of the network is close to end-users and forms the link between the network and its clients.
-It contains and conveys data such as the type of information sent to and from the network by customers, the identity of who is accessing the network, and so on.
-Failure of edge components such as radio access network (RAN), only affects a small local area of the network, which is easily identified, isolated, and rectified.
-Being at the periphery, the impact of the failure of an edge component has limited impact radius, and limited access to the sensitive data helps run the network.
+It contains and conveys data such as the type of information sent to and from the network by customers, the identity of who is accessing the network, etc. Failure of edge components such as radio access network (RAN) only affects a small local area of the network, which is easily identified, isolated, and rectified.
+Being at the periphery, the impact of an edge component’s failure has a limited impact radius, and limited access to the sensitive data helps run the network.

 5G has brought with it the tremendous promise of efficiency and reliability.
-Although even as we race towards a connected future, we must place an equivalent focus on the security of those specific components of the network infrastructure, such as connections, applications, or software and devices within the network.
+Although even as we race towards a connected future, we must place an equivalent focus on the security of those specific network infrastructure components, such as connections, applications, or software and devices within the network.
 The building or creating a network on top of a weak cybersecurity foundation is equivalent to building a luxurious mansion on sand that would be swept away with the slightest sea waves and tides.
-These risks, therefore, surpass just the end-user and can be considered as a global concern.
+These risks, therefore, surpass just the end-user and can be considered a global concern.

 Hyper-Focus on Huawei

 The better part of the public debate on the cybersecurity of 5G networks relates to the implications of the continued provision of 5G infrastructure components by Huawei.
 Studies demonstrate low political and technical confidence in Huawei.
 The telecommunication company has been in the past accused of producing equipment of poor quality.
-According to HCSEC (Cyber Security Evaluation Centre), products and equipment produced by Huawei for the 5G infrastructure have consistently demonstrated a significant number of defects.
+According to HCSEC (Cyber Security Evaluation Centre), Huawei’s products and equipment for the 5G infrastructure have consistently demonstrated a significant number of defects.
 Poor quality and defects are attributed to poor processes in production.
-Finite State, a cyber-security firm, also discovered that Huawei software and hardware were more likely to have flaws as compared to other competitor’s equipment.
-Theses defects pose a security threat to the entire network.
+Finite State, a cyber-security firm, also discovered that Huawei software and hardware were more likely to have flaws than other competitors’ equipment.
+These defects pose a security threat to the entire network.

-The presence of bug doors or backdoors may significantly affect the network’s infrastructure in case of a malicious intrusion or, even worse, would allow Huawei to access customers’ confidential data.
+The presence of bug doors or backdoors may significantly affect the network’s infrastructure if a malicious intrusion or, even worse, would allow Huawei to access customers’ confidential data.
 Despite all these serious allegations against Huawei, no one has ever presented concrete evidence on whether the company is intentionally including backdoors for malicious purposes or deliberately leaving backdoors in its equipment.

 Also, the public discourse has considered the connection between the Chinese government and Huawei.
 China has a history of perpetrating hostile cyber-attacks against adversaries, including the UK and the United States.
 They have been several reports that there is a close relationship tie between Huawei and the Chinese government.
 Many people point out that they engage in malicious financial and trading practices.
 The legal environment in place also suggests that the Chinese government could share every access Huawei has to telecommunication networks.
 According to the Chinese National Intelligence and Cybersecurity Laws of 2017, it is a requirement that firms should comply with the demands from the national intelligence or military, and no information about the corporation should be disclosed.
 The laws do not provide for balancing measures such as having an independent judicial oversight or right of appeal that is a major feature of the Western Democratic legal regime.

 As much as all the evidence, as mentioned above, is open for interpretation and public critic, the pattern is quite clear.
-Huawei maintains that it is a private company concerned about profit but has the utmost respect for the laws of the country in which it operates.
+Huawei maintains that it is a private company concerned about profit but has the utmost respect for the country’s laws in which it operates.
 The company also denies the claim that it’s subject to Cybersecurity Laws and National intelligence.
-However, the behavior and trading practice portrayed by Huawei to-date, leave an ample room for doubt.
+However, the behavior and trading practice portrayed by Huawei to-date leaves ample room for doubt.

 How 5G Expands Cyber Risks